Loire Castles trip itinerary

 ( Definitive reservation only on full payment)

-- Coach travel and transport by bus
+- Coach travel and transport by coach

 - Guided tours and entrance fees at Cheverny, Chenonceau and Blois castle.

-- Accommodation in shared rooms (from 2 to 5 occupants)
+- Accommodation in shared rooms (from 2 to 3 occupants)***

-- Breakfast Sunday morning
+- Breakfast on Sunday morning

-*An additional 7€ per person for double rooms
+*An additional 7€ per person for double rooms tions after this

 Translated by Anna WHICHER